Backpacking in Rwanda: The 2025 Budget Travel Guide

 - Kigali hostels: $10–$20/night (dorm)

-👉 Check out 7 Budget Hotels in Rwanda for Backpackers & Solo Travelers for specific options and recommendations.
+For specific budget-friendly options, check out our guide: 7 Budget Hotels in Rwanda for Backpackers & Solo Travelers.

 - Local meals (chapati, beans, rice, plantains): $1–$3